UKBG National Cocktail Competition 2021

 The UK Bartenders Guild is proud to announce the return of the National Cocktail Competition, in partnership with the Akashi Sake Brewery and Kaikyо̄ Distillery.

-Semi-finalists from venues across the country will now battle it out to be crowned #NCC2021 winner – a trip to Japan and a chance to represent the UK at the IBA World Cocktail Competition 2023 is at stake!
+Our finalists have won their places at our grand final, to battle for a trip to Japan and a chance to represent the UK at the IBA World Cocktail Competition 2023!

 After a year’s hiatus, we’re back.
 The NCC is the rally cry for bartenders and mixologists from across the UK to show us what you’ve got, in one of the most important events in the hospitality industry calendar.